Monumental news for 672 households that have never had access to clean water previously!

 In the meantime, HOPE construction staff (a hydrologist, foreman and truck driver) as well as our HOPE health educationalist have set up their tents in the village and will be living in Mela Gagula until their work is complete.
 This allows them time to develop genuine relationships with the local people and model using good hygiene and sanitation decisions.
 They will also provide much training - for the 20 Water Caretakers that have been appointed to repair and maintain the water system - and for 15 Community Educators who will teach each household about practicing improved hygiene behaviours (such as building pit latrines and the hygienic use of them, hand-washing with clean water, safe food preparation and storage).
 This training for local people is essential to ensure that the community fully benefits from access to clean water by changing their previous habits, but also so that the system will continue to be operational years after HOPE has moved on.
 From this early stage, there is already a sense of local ownership of the water system, which will essentially lead to sustainability and an increased confidence in local skills.

 Thank you again for your support of this project.
-You can see how work is progressing and, assuming there are no more interruptions to the work, the taps should be turned on August!
-Immediately after the lifestyle and quality of life for women and their children, in particular, will change as they will no longer need to walk 3-4 hours for water each day.
-The health of the whole community will improve rapidly as they drink, cook, and wash with water that is safe and not contaminated.
-The livestock will benefit as well.
-More food will be grown and consumed.
-Children will therefore be able to attend school regularly and their parents can then devote themselves to efforts to earn needed money for their families.
-In addition, 240 women will soon be starting new, small business as a result of their new training from HOPE staff on entrepreneurial skills, as well as fundamentals of saving and lending money.
+The taps were turned on in the end of August and the official handover ceremony will take place at the end of September.
+Already the lifestyle and quality of life for women and their children, in particular, has changed as they will no longer need to walk 3-4 hours for water each day.
+The health of the whole community is improving rapidly as they drink, cook, and wash with water that is safe and not contaminated.
+The livestock are benefitting as well.
+More food will soon be grown and consumed.
+Children are able to attend school regularly and their parents can devote themselves to efforts to earn needed money for their families.
+In addition, 240 women have now started new, small business as a result of their new training from HOPE staff on entrepreneurial skills, as well as fundamentals of saving and lending money.

-Work will continue to progress in Mela Gagula but in the UK, we are now turning our attention to our next project in another Ethiopian village called Alugube and Durbe.
+Change will continue in Mela Gagula but in the UK, we are now turning our attention to our next project in another Ethiopian village called Alugube and Durbe.
 Join us by making a donation to bring life-changing water to that community of 1,986 as well.